Mister International Korea

-Mister International Korea (미스터 인터내셔널 코리아) is an annual national male beauty pageant responsible for selecting South Korea's representatives to the Mister International, Mister Global, Mister Supranational, Man of the World and other beauty pageants.
+Mister International Korea (미스터 인터내셔널 코리아) is an annual national male beauty pageant responsible for selecting South Korea's representatives to the Mister International, Mister Global, Mister Supranational, Man of the World, Mister Cosmo, Man of The Year, Mister Friendship International, Mister Cosmopolitan, Mister Celebrity International, Mister Fitness Supermodel World, Mister Eco International and other beauty pageants.

 History

 Exploring the world of South Korean male beauty contests, men's pageants are increasingly gaining popularity in South Korea.
 Previously, the Korean representatives were selected through an online announcement or an unofficial public contest, but in 2013, the tournament was officially held and Kim Jae Hyuk took the first win.
 The first competition was held in 2013.